Melissa Riso Flaunts Muscular Legs In Yellow String Bikini

 Melissa is no stranger to flaunting her enviable curves in her online uploads.
 She’s often seen sporting sexy bathing suits, skimpy lingerie, tight dresses, and more in her posts.

-As previously reported by The Inquisitr, Melissa recently got the pulses of her followers racing when she posed in a white sports bra and a pair of bright blue leggings as she enjoyed a sunny day while taking her dog on a walk.
-To date, that post has raked in more than 5,200 likes and nearly 80 comments.
+As previously reported by The Inquisitr, Melissa recently got the pulses of her followers racing.
+She posed in a white sports bra and a pair of bright blue leggings as she enjoyed a sunny day while taking her dog on a walk.
+To date, the post has raked in more than 5,200 likes and nearly 80 comments.